joshuaeckroth/csci221-website/lecture/linked-lists.markdown

 n->value = -130.569;
 {% endhighlight %}

-In oder to keep track of the contents/length of the list, we create another class:
+In order to keep track of the contents/length of the list, we create another class:

 {% highlight cpp %}